honlapprofi/napelem/wp-content/plugins/the-plus-addons-for-elementor-page-builder/readme.txt

 33. <strong>[Age Gate](https://theplusaddons.com/widgets/age-gate/)</strong> - Use an Age gate verification for your Elementor site to protect the content of your site based on age with the date of birth, Yes or No questions
 34. <strong>[Message Box](https://theplusaddons.com/widgets/message-box/)</strong> - Create a simple alert box using creative options provided by Message Box widget for Elementor with tons of styling and customization options.
 Use it on your website to provide a more interactive feel to your users.
 35. <strong> [Advanced Text Block](https://theplusaddons.com/widgets/advance-text-block/)</strong> - Add your most important text content with maximum possible options.
 It have all cosmetic, typographic and Responsive options as per regular needs.
+36. <strong> [Glass Morphism](https://theplusaddons.com/plus-extras/glass-morphism/)</strong> - Get Frosted Glass effect with blur controls to attain GlassMorphism CSS for Free in Elementor.
+No CSS Coding knowledge required, simply slide to add Blurry Glass effect on any Elementor widgets, section or columns
+37. <strong> [Advanced Shadow](https://theplusaddons.com/neumorphism/)</strong> - Create an amazing Shadow effect by providing box shadow, drop shadow and text shadow for any elements of your website using Neumorphism
+38. <strong>[Cross Domain Copy Paste](https://theplusaddons.com/plus-extras/cross-domain-copy-paste-and-live-copy-elementor/)</strong> - Use "Plus Copy" to transfer your Elementor Sections, Widgets & Columns from One site to another with simple method.
+It will change the way you are using Plus Design Templates, You just need to Live Copy from our demo pages and Paste on your website directly.

 ### 🏆 75+ Pro Widgets & Extensions